FrederikFeys/vue-project-weneedjesus/README.md

 **How?**

 A database will hold all the items the bar sells and print them to the app, when the barman presses a button the item will be added to the selected user, the database will also keep track of how many items of a specific product are still in stock.
-We will use vue for the front end part of this project and we will use the slim framework for the database implementation.
+We will use Vue for the front end part of this project and we will use the Slim framework for the database implementation.
 PHP will be used for the back end.